 Today, buyers are much more empowered.
 They diagnose their own challenges and find their own solutions.
 Increasingly, pricing information is online for most types of products and services.
 Even if your company doesn't publish pricing, I bet that one of your competitors does, or the buyer can formulate a reasonable estimation from an online forum or review site.
 Heck, buyers can even discover how much you and your competitors are willing to discount on the interweb these days.
 Talk about having the upper hand, ha?

 So asking a company whether they have a budget for your offering early in the process, before you've differentiated yourself, is silly.
 If they want to keep talking to you, they'll say they do (even if they have no idea whether this is actually the case).
 If they don't want to keep talking to you, you just gave them an easy out by letting them say "No." You’ve also opened the door for premature negotiation -- "You're way too expensive compared to competitor X."

 Luckily, there’s an easy fix: Stop asking this question -- especially early in your process before you've established value and agreed upon ROI.
-Read my article on budget qualification if you want to learn how to gauge budget effectively and at the right time.

 6) "Are you the decision maker?"

 Just like the budget question, this question is dated.
 Today, there is rarely one decision maker.
 More than ever, decisions are made by committees -- formal or informal.
 More than ever, a full implementation plan is required before making any buying decision.

 So the better question to ask is "How would your organization make a decision like this?"
 If you want to take a page from Sharon Drew Morgen (the inventor of Buying Facilitation®), another strong alternative is "How would your organization know when it's time to make a change?"
 That's the start of the conversation.